 Remember to think deeply about what is right for you and your situation, and not get caught up in generalizations.

-Without a doubt, London is a great place to live, work, and raise a family.
+Undoubtedly, London is a great place to live, work, and raise a family.

 Before making the big move, do your research and ask people who have lived there.

-But, above all remember:
+But, above all, remember:

 It’s not the place.
 It’s the people.
+Find a place where you can be yourself.

 Good luck with your choice!